GUN POLICY

 WHY IS THIS RESEARCH NOT USED TO DETERMINE PUBLIC POLICY?

-The research above is not taught to policy makers.
 Also, many in government want to bury the real causes of violence and instead ban guns.
 This serves at least two purposes for them:

 1. They acquire much more power over the people.
-Many government employees have disdain for the ÔordinaryÕ people and for the doctrines of America which places sovereignty in the hands of the Citizens, not the government.
+Many government employees have disdain for the ‘ordinary’ people and for the doctrines of America which places sovereignty in the hands of the Citizens, not the government.

 2. Ongoing violence and shootings keeps the people afraid and therefore more likely to go along with all the schemes to ban guns.